 - Click Data Sources in the left navigation bar.

-- Click on the data source name of the data source you want to model.
-Use the Format type to identify which data source is tree structured.
+- From your list of data sources, select the data source you want to model.
+Use the Format type to help you find tree structured data sources.

 - Click Create modelled data source.

 - Name your modelled data source.
 The default is the original data source name.
 Both the original data source and the modelled data source will be available in your list of data sources.